dmithamo/fast-food-fast/README.md

 ## UI Features

-The UI [(See dmithamo/fast-food-fast)](https://dmithamo.github.io/fast-food-fast/index.html) provides elements for :
+The UI [(hosted on Heroku)](https://dmithamo-fastfoodfast-ui-v2.herokuapp.com/) provides elements for :

 1. User registration and login.